 OpenStack and Kubernetes are two of the leading open-source technologies in the cloud computing and containerization.
 Although they serve different purposes, they are often compared because of their potential overlap.
 OpenStack provides infrastructure-as-a-service (IaaS) capabilities, enabling organizations to create and manage virtual machines and storage resources.
-On the other hand, Kubernetes focuses on container orchestration, facilitating the deployment, scaling and management of container-packed applications.
+On the other hand, Kubernetes focuses on container orchestration, facilitating the deployment, scaling and management of container-packaged applications.

-This article explores the differences between OpenStack and Kubernetes, highlighting their features and use cases, ultimately helping you determine which technology is best suited to your specific cloud infrastructure needs.
+This article explores the differences between OpenStack and Kubernetes, highlighting their unique features and use cases, ultimately helping you determine which technology is best suited to your specific cloud infrastructure needs.

 OpenStack and Kubernetes at a glance